 And your white distress painted herb pot is ready for plants.

 How to Plant Herbs in a Small Herb Garden

 I am no expert on plants but before you pick out your herbs here is a list of the best herbs that grow indoors.

 I want to recommend using the herbs you use the most in your indoor tiny herb garden.
 I used thyme and rosemary.
 Rosemary is not considered a great indoor plant but I am giving it a try since it is in my window.

 And then add soil about an inch from the top.
 There are lots of great tips on planting herbs in this herb gardening for beginners post.

 Now dig a hole, remove the plant from the pot and plant your plants.
-I have more detailed instructions on this part in my container gardening 2 DIY.
+I have more detailed instructions on this part in my container flower gardening for beginners DIY.
 But basically, after you remove the plant from the pot squeeze your fingers into the roots to loosen the soil away from the roots.

 Then place the plant down into the hole and move fresh soil around it while packing it down by pressing down around the base of the plant.

 Now find a spot with lots of natural light for your tiny little herb garden.

 Putting your small herb garden container near natural light is important.
 I bring my garden down into the sink and lightly water it when the soil feels dry to touch.